 Recent accounting pronouncements: In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The guidance in this ASU supersedes the leasing guidance in Topic 840, Leases.
-Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the combined statement of financial position for all leases with terms longer than 12 months.
-Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the combined statement of activities.
-During November 2019, the FASB issued ASU 2019-10, Leases (Topic 842) Effective Dates, which delayed the effective date of ASU 2016-02 by one year.
-The new standard is effective for annual reporting periods beginning after December 15, 2020.
+Under the new guidance, lessees are required to recognize lease assets and lease liabilities on the balance sheet for all leases with terms longer than 12 months.
+Leases will be classified as either finance or operating with classification affecting the pattern of expense recognition in the statement of activities.
+In November 2019, the FASB issued ASU 2019-10, Leases (Topic 842) Effective Dates, which delayed the effective date of ASU 2016-02 by one year.
+In June 2020, the FASB issued ASU 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842): Effective Dates for Certain Entities, further delaying the effective date one additional year, making it effective for annual reporting periods beginning after December 15, 2021.
+A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
+The Fund is currently evaluating the impact of its pending adoption of the new standard on its combined financial statements.